Shoyab1707/NewsBite/README.md

 1. Create a new branch for your feature or bug fix: git checkout -b feature/your-feature-name.
 2. Make your changes and commit them: git commit -m 'Add a new feature'.
 3. Push to the branch: git push origin feature/your-feature-name.
-3.Create a pull request to merge your changes into the main branch.
+4. Create a pull request to merge your changes into the main branch.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.